MC Solaar

 Claude Honoré M'Barali (/fr/; born 5 March 1969), professionally known as MC Solaar (/fr/), is a French rapper of Senegalese and Chadian origin.
-He is one of France's most famous and influential hip hop artists.
+He is one of France's most famous and influential hip-hop artists.
 Some consider him the best French rapper of all time.

 MC Solaar is known for his complex lyrics and distinctive flows, which rely on word play, lyricism, and inquiry.
-He is one of the best in France.
-In the English-speaking world, Solaar was signed by London-based acid jazz record label Talkin' Loud and recorded with British band Urban Species and rapper Guru, who was a member of New York-based rap band Gang Starr.
+In the English-speaking world, Solaar was signed by London-based acid jazz record label Talkin' Loud and recorded with British band Urban Species and rapper Guru, who was a member of New York-based rap duo Gang Starr.
 Solaar has released twelve studio albums and one live album.
 His eighth studio album, Géopoétique, produced by Alain Etchart and mixed by sound engineer David Gnozzi, won best album of the year at the Victoires de la Musique awards in 2018.

 Biography

 Early life

 Claude M'Barali was born in Dakar, Senegal, to parents from Chad.
 When he was six months old, his parents immigrated to France where they settled in the Parisian suburbs; initially in Saint-Denis, subsequently Maisons-Alfort and finally Villeneuve-Saint-Georges.
 When he was twelve, he went to live with an uncle in Cairo, Egypt for nine months where he discovered the Universal Zulu Nation and became fascinated with the rapping styles of Afrika Bambaataa.
 Upon his return to France, he passed the baccalauréat.
 The constant support from his mother was one of the reasons that he was able to pass the baccalauréat and still make music.
 He coined the stage name "MC Solaar" during his adolescence from his graffiti tags "SOAR" and "SOLAAR".